 Direct firefighting is a means of extinguishing a fire, sometimes after the fire gases have been suppressed using gas cooling techniques and/or compartment boundaries have been cooled using indirect methods.
-However, firefighters should not become overly focussed on or distracted by gas cooling techniques when direct application of firefighting media is required to extinguish the fire.

 Direct firefighting has the potential to generate large amounts of steam as it involves applying a controlled amount of water directly to the seat of the fire.
-Firefighters should consider taking measures to ensure they are protected from steam burns and the increased heat in the fire compartment; for example, adopting defensive/safe positions behind substantial available cover (doors/walls) or using tactical ventilation.
+Firefighters should consider taking measures to ensure they are protected from steam burns and the increased heat within the fire compartment.